 You cannot take some items beyond the security screening point or on board an aircraft because they present a security risk to all passengers.
-If you are carrying one of these items on you or in your carry-on baggage, you must surrender it at the screening point.
+If you are carrying one of these items on your body or in your carry-on baggage, you must surrender it at the screening point.

 Airports and airlines do not have to store or return surrendered items to you.
-Surrendered items are dealt with in accordance with the relevant state and territory legislation.
+Surrendered items are dealt with according to the relevant state and territory legislation.

-If you aren’t sure whether you can take an item on board, check with your airline before you arrive at the airport.
+If you aren’t sure whether you can take an item on board an aircraft, check with your airline before you arrive at the airport.
 We recommend that you pack any items you aren’t sure about in your checked baggage, if your airline allows it.

-Screening officers have the final say if there is any doubt about whether you can carry an item on board.
+Security screening officers have the final say about whether you can carry an item on board an aircraft.

 Dangerous goods